 Curiosity is the cornerstone of my personality.
 Tinkering and designing technologies like my dear bicycle or distributed web apps or SIM apps.
 Social enterprise and the tribulations of teamwork.
 Writing for National Geographic, or The Oregonian, or the Harvard Global Health Review.
 Reams of creative writing, which remains hidden but for a few captions.
 Keeping a dream journal.
 Magical realism.
 Making websites,1,2,3 and music,1, 2 and photographs.
-And editing wikipedia articles about oregon history or indie publishing or social theory or catholic teachings on social justice, higher education and the church hierarchy.
+And editing wikipedia articles about oregon history or indie publishing or social theory or catholic teachings on higher education, social justice and liberation.

 I really want to feel the breeze at the top of that tree, and to know what souls are.
 I’m also curious about you.
 Something tells me I could like you just for being you.